Alpha FF’s Free Fire ID, K/D ratio, and stats in May 2021

 Lifetime stats

-In phrases of the duo mode, the YouTuber has carried out 3063 fits and has secured 423 victories, translating to a purchase order fee of 13.80%.
-With 7837 frags to his set up, he has a K/D ratio of two.97 on this mode.
+Relating to the duo mode, the YouTuber has performed 3063 matches and has secured 423 victories, translating to a win fee of 13.80%.
+With 7837 frags to his title, he has a K/D ratio of two.97 in this mode.

-Alpha FF has moreover carried out 4194 solo video video games and has gained on 328 cases, holding a purchase order fee of seven.82%.
-He has 9279 kills in these fits, with a K/D ratio of two.40.
+Alpha FF has additionally performed 4194 solo video games and has gained on 328 events, sustaining a win fee of seven.82%.
+He has 9279 kills in these matches, with a K/D ratio of two.40.

 Ranked stats

-Alpha FF has carried out 1027 squad fits in the glossy ranked season and has emerged victorious in 767 of them, translating to a purchase order fee of 74.68%.
-He racked up 5102 kills at a K/D ratio of 19.62 on this mode.
+Alpha FF has performed 1027 squad matches in the present ranked season and has emerged victorious in 767 of them, translating to a win fee of 74.68%.
+He racked up 5102 kills at a K/D ratio of 19.62 in this mode.

-The thunder creator is but to play a ranked solo or duo sport this season.
+The content material creator is but to play a ranked solo or duo recreation this season.

-Ticket: The stats on this text had been recorded on the time of writing.
-They’re enviornment to interchange because the thunder creator continues to play extra video video games in Free Fire.
+Notice: The stats in this text have been recorded on the time of writing.
+They’re topic to alter because the content material creator continues to play extra video games in Free Fire.

 Alpha FF’s YouTube channel

-The primary video on Alpha FF’s YouTube channel was once launched encourage in November 2019.
-He has since witnessed sizable enhance on the streaming platform and now has 5.05 million subscribers on his channel.
+The primary video on Alpha FF’s YouTube channel was launched again in November 2019.
+He has since witnessed great development on the streaming platform and now has 5.05 million subscribers on his channel.

-Alpha FF at present conceal has 394 motion pictures on his YouTube channel, with 574 million views blended.
-Readers can click on on right here to speak about with the channel.
+Alpha FF at present has 394 movies on his YouTube channel, with 574 million views mixed.
+Readers can click on right here to go to the channel.

 Alpha FF’s social media handles